samia-mnn/echoAR-Houseplant-Demo/README.md

 5. Next, enter ```$ npm install express react react-dom``` to install relevant packages

 ### echoAR Console
 6. Add each of the houseplants to your echoAR console.
-Use the search function and type in <plant name> to find the model you would like to use for each plant.
+Use the search function and type in the plant name to find the model you would like to use for each plant.

 These are the models we used :
 (Filename Author)